mailop.pkg

 #

-# the "finish_do1mailoprun" action prior to ending the uninterruptible scope.
+# action prior to exiting the uninterruptible scope.

 # Compiled by: